 Her sister Annie was never going to be comfortable with the idea of bringing in Abas without Jaja, the eye.

 “If you’re planning on getting Abas to live with you, then you need an eye,” Annie said over the phone as Editi called her to get her own opinion.

 “Okay, no problem.
 I will get an eye today.
 Call the installer to bring it home.”

 “Okay, I will come with him right now.”

 “When will you bring in Abas?”
 Annie asked.

 Not long, Adamu the installer and Annie arrived Editi’s house.
-Adama was almost a a dwarf.
-He had a masculine body that looked like he was a weight lifter.
+Adamu was almost a dwarf.
+He had a masculine body that looked like he was a weightlifter.

 “Where is the installer?”
 Editi asked in amazement as she opened the door after the doorbell rang for a while.

 “He is here,” Annie said as she pointed to Adamu who was already used to people demeaning him for his stature.

 Editi looked down, and when she saw that he was a dwarf, she wondered how he was going to reach the ceiling and install the eye.